YifanBu/YifanBu.github.io/_pages/about.md

 Who I Am
 --------
 Currently a Software Engineer based in Melbourne, Australia.
-I have a passion for web development and love to create web applications using React, Redux and Node.
+I have a passion for web development and love to create web applications to solve real world problems using React, Redux and Node.

 Where I Graduated From
 ----------------------

-University of Melbourne (2017-2019)
+**Master of Information Technology**

->**Master of Information Technology**
+>University of Melbourne (2017-2019)

-Beihang University (2012-2016)
+**Bachelor of Automation Engineer**

->**Bachelor of Automation Engineer**
+>Beihang University (2012-2016)

 Why Work With Me
 ----------------